louadi/DIGGER/docs/README.md

   <img src="https://exbio.wzw.tum.de/digger/static/image/DIGGER.png" height="130">
 </p>

 Domain Interaction Graph Guided ExploreR (DIGGER) helps to investigate the impact of alternative splicing on protein-protein interactions (PPI) on the level of an exon, event, transcript, or the whole network.
+DIGGER is ideally suited to investigate the difference in interactions between the isoforms, analyze the effect of isoform switch, or to explore how alternative splicing events such as exon skipping lead to altered interactions of protein isoforms.

 # The concept of DIGGER

 Experimental evidence suggests that the majority of protein isoforms have different interaction partners.
 However, conducting experiments for all possible isoforms will be time- and resource-consuming.
-Domain Interaction Graph Guided ExploreR (DIGGER) integrates protein-protein and domain-domain interactions into a joint graph and maps interacting residues to exons.
-The concept is the following: if an alternative splicing event leads to splicing out an interacting domain or residues, the interaction between proteins might be lost or impaired.
+Domain Interaction Graph Guided ExploreR (DIGGER) integrates protein-protein and domain-domain interactions into a joint graph and maps interacting residues to exons (Figure, A, upper part).
+The concept is the following: if an alternative splicing event leads to splicing out an interacting domain or residues, the interaction between proteins might be lost or impaired (Figure, A, lower part).

 <img alt="DIGGER workflow" src="https://exbio.wzw.tum.de/digger/static/image/figure%201.png" width="800"/>

-DIGGER provides a great way to visualize PPI in structure context using a dynamic graph visualization that can be toggled between a protein isoform and a domain-centric view.
-By comparing the structure of different isoforms, DIGGER identifies the surfaces specific to an isoform and missing in others.
-In this way, isoform-specific interactions can be precisely identified.
-Furthermore, the tool maps the protein features encoded by a selected exon, to judge the functional role of individual exons in the PPI.
+DIGGER provides PPI visualizations in a structural context using a dynamic graph visualization that can be toggled between a protein isoform and a domain-centric view (Figure, B).
+Furthermore, the tool maps the protein features encoded by a selected exon, to judge the functional role of individual exons in the PPI (Figure, C).
+DIGGER’s joint PPI and domain-domain interaction network can also be used for subnetwork extraction, providing a basis for network analysis (D).
-DIGGER is ideally suited to investigate the difference of interactions between the isoforms, analyze the effect of isoform-switch, To or explore how alternative splicing events such as exon skipping lead to altered interactions of protein isoforms.
-DIGGER’s joint PPI and domain-domain interaction network can also be used for subnetwork extraction, providing a basis for network analysis.
-From a list of proteins or transcripts, the tool re-score the PPI edges based on the structure evidence of the input proteins.

 # Workflow for alternative splicing analysis